-Dr Carlo Caduff is a Senior Lecturer in the Department of Global Health and Social Medicine.
+Dr Carlo Caduff is a Reader in the Department of Global Health and Social Medicine.
 He also serves as the Director of Postgraduate Research Studies and Chair of the Culture, Medicine and Power (CMP) research group.

 Carlo is an affiliate of King's India Institute and Visiting Faculty at the Graduate Institute Geneva.
 He received his PhD in Anthropology from the University of California at Berkeley.

 His first book, The Pandemic Perhaps, shows how pandemic influenza became a global threat.
 Articles on biomedicine, bioscience and biosecurity have appeared in journals such as Cultural Anthropology, Current Anthropology, Critical Inquiry, BioSocieties, Annual Review of Anthropology, Cambridge Anthropology and Anthropological Theory.